Tag Archives: Fantasy

 Grade: B

-There are enough tender and sentimental moments to satisfy fans who may crave a deeper or darker veneer but there is some fluff and predictability to wrestle with.
+There are enough tender and sentimental moments to satisfy fans who may crave a more profound or darker veneer, but there is some fluff and predictability to wrestle with.

-With high hopes of entertaining our cats Zeus and Thora with this film the furry felines largely slept through the experience and rendered it uninteresting.
+With high hopes of entertaining our cats Zeus and Thora with this film, the furry felines essentially slept through the experience and rendered it uninteresting.

 Schoolgirl Mary McDhui (Karen Dotrice) lives in a small village in Scotland with her stoic veterinarian father, Andrew (Patrick McGoohan), and her cherished cat, Thomasina.

-The romantic intention of uniting Andrew and Lori is obvious from the start and the pair have decent chemistry.
-Lori is a Snow White type character, whistling and prancing through her garden befriending any animal who languishes near her.
+The romantic intention of uniting Andrew and Lori is evident from the start, and the pair have decent chemistry.
+Lori is a Snow White-type character, whistling, prancing through her grade, and befriending any animal who languishes near her.

-Deemed a witch by neighborhood kids who are terrified by her healing powers she doesn’t look the part.
-With golden hair and attractive features, she is more Rapunzel than the wicked witch of the West.
+Terrified by her healing power, neighborhood kids deem her a witch, but she doesn’t look the part.
+With golden hair and attractive features, she is more Rapunzel than the Wicked Witch of the West.

-Andrew is a masculine character we’ve seen time and time again in stories.
-Widowed, he has lost faith in humanity and god alike living a sad existence with his housekeeper and kids.
+Andrew is a masculine character we’ve seen in stories.
+Widowed, he has lost faith in humanity and god alike, living a sad existence with his housekeeper and kids.

-To nobody’s surprise, in the end, Andrew, Lori, the kids, Thomasina, and the housekeeper all ride off into the sunset as happy as clams.
+To nobody’s surprise, Andrew, Lori, the kids, Thomasina, and the housekeeper ride off into the sunset as happy as clams.

 A fabulous sequence occurs at the midpoint when a ‘dead’ Thomasina soul goes to a feline afterlife and meets the Egyptian cat goddess Bastet.
 Since Thomasina still has eight lives left, Bastet returns her to her body.